ibab/lhcb-b2dmumu/README.md

 The top level of the repository contains

- - The `cmtuser` directory for placing customized LHCb software
+ - The `cmtuser` directory containing customized LHCb software
  - The `setenv.sh` script that sets up the customized software when sourced
  - The `logbook` directory containing information on how the analysis was planned and performed
- - The `data` directory containing configuration for pulling the data to be analysed from the CERN grid
+ - The `mc` directory containing configuration for performing Monte Carlo simulation of the analysed decays
- - The `mc` directory containing configuration for performing Monte Carlo simulation of the analysed decays and for pulling the finished MC data from the grid
+ - The `data` directory containing configuration for fetching real and simulated data from the grid